-This manual contains maintenance and repair instructions for all Cameron and Thunder & Colt envelopes, baskets and fuel cylinders.
-Also covered are the maintenance and repair of Shadow, Stealth, Sirocco and Stratus burners.
+This manual contains maintenance and repair instructions for Cameron, Colt and Thunder & Colt envelopes, burners baskets and fuel cylinders.

-For maintenance and repair instructions for all Sky envelopes, baskets and fuel cylinders, reference should be made to Sky Flight & Maintenance Manual Issue 1.5.
+For maintenance and repair instructions for all Sky envelopes, burners and baskets, reference should be made to Sky Flight & Maintenance Manual Issue 1.6 or later.